Home > Living and Working Well > Health Conditions > Cancer

 Incidence is defined as the number of new cases identified in a given period of time.

-In Blackpool each year there are between 860 and 1,050 new cases of cancer identified (888 in 2020).
+In Blackpool in the five-year period between 2018/19 and 2022/23 there are on average 1,140 new cases of cancer identified each year.
 Figure 1 shows the trend in the cancer incidence rate in Blackpool and England.
-The incidence rate (in this case per 100,000 population) is calculated to allow comparison between geographies of different population sizes and with different gender and age make ups.
+The incidence rate (in this case directly standardised per 100,000 population) is calculated to allow comparison between geographies of different population sizes and with different gender and age make ups.

 Across England, cancer incidence rose slightly through the 2000s, but this trend stopped around 2013.
 Cancer incidence in Blackpool has remained consistently higher than that seen nationally, with rises in both male and female incidence between 2017 and 2019, although this has dropped off.
 It is likely that the COVID-19 pandemic meant people were less likely to contact a health professional with cancer symptoms, and this may have contributed to the reduced incidence.